-4.2.2.2.1 Sub-criterion "Work experience"
+4.2.2.1.
+Sub-criterion "Work experience"

-Work experience is awarded with $\frac{1}{4}$ of the total number of points (0-25), but there are no parameters for its evaluation.
+Work experience is awarded with 1⁄4 of the total number of points (0-25), but there are no parameters for its evaluation.

-Earlier HRA proposal which has been ignored suggests that the candidates from outside the judiciary should be evaluated on an equal grounds and granted fair treatment in relation to advancing judges.
-Current solution discourages academics, lawyers, prosecutors, notaries and all those who have particularly desirable experience and knowledge needed to apply for judicial office.
+Earlier HRA proposal whichhas been ignored suggests that the candidates from outside the judiciary should be evaluated on an equal grounds and granted fair treatment in relation to advancing judges.
+Current solution discouragesacademics, lawyers, prosecutors, notaries and all those who have particularly desirable experience and knowledge needed to apply for judicial office.

 Assessment of the kind of work experience has also been neglected, and it should be of importance for the appointment of a judge in a particular judicial department.
-To ensure that judges make a full contribution to improving the quality of trials, it is necessary to ensure that a candidate who has tried and perfected in one area for years uses experience and knowledge gained in such manner to advance to the higher court.
+To ensure that judges make a full contribution to improving the quality of trials, it is necessary to ensure that a candidate who has tried and perfected in one area for yearsuses experience and knowledge gained in such manner to advance to the higher court.
 This especially because Montenegro has not encouraged the specialization of judges, but it was common, for example, for a judge who has tried during most, especially recent years of his/her career in a criminal matter to be appointed a judge of the Civil Department of the Supreme Court.

-The lack of parameters ensuring that the same length and same kind of work experience is always equally assessed is a disadvantage that allows arbitrary decision-making and evaluation of the sub-criteria, which can ensure up to /4 of the total number of points.
+The lack of parameters ensuring that the same length and same kind of work experience is always equally assessed is a disadvantage that allows arbitrary decision-making and evaluation of the sub-criteria, which can ensure p to $\frac{1}{4}$ of the total number of points.

-4.2.2.2.2 Sub-criterion "Achieved results of the last three years"
+4.2.2.2.2.
+Sub-criterion "Achieved results in the last three years"

-Sub-criterion achieved results of the last three years also carries /4 of the total number of points (0-25).
-However, this sub-criterion too includes no parameters which would indicate how to carry out the assessment.
+Sub-criterion achieved results of the last three years also carries 1⁄4 of the total number of points (0-25).
+However, this sub-criterion tooincludes no parameters (indicators) which would indicate how to carry out the assessment.

-Instead of elaborating in the Rules of Procedure the bases explicitly laid down in the Law on the Judicial Council, these legal basis are mentioned neither in Art.
-44, which states that the working results are assessed jointly on a 0 to 25 point scale, nor in form No. 4, which also provides for the section for total score only.
+Instead of elaborating in the Rules of Procedure the bases explicitly laid down in the Law on the Judicial Council, these legal basis are mentionedneither in Art.44, which states that the working results are assessed jointly ona 0 to 25 pointscale, nor in form No. 4, which also provides for the section for total score only.

 Law on the Judicial Council under Art.
-32a, para 2, line b, explicitly states that the results of a judge's work in the past three years are assessed based on:
+32a,para 2, line b, explicitly states that the results of a judge's work in the past three years are assessed based on:

-1) the number and type of cases solved and method of solving;
+- 1) the number and type of cases solved and method of solving;

-2) the number of confirmed, modified and overruled decisions, as well as decisions upon which a hearing was open, or hearing upon a legal remedy;
+- 2) the number of confirmed, modified and overruled decisions, as well as decisions upon which a hearing was open, or hearing upon a legal remedy;

 - 3) the percentage of solved cases in relation to approximate norms;

 - 4) resolving cases in the order received;

 - 5) timely acting and decisions-making;

-6) the number of time barred cases;
+- 6) the number of time barred cases;

-7) the number of founded review requests.
+- 7) the number of founded review requests.

-It remains completely unclear based on which parameters these elements explicitly listed in the law as the bases for evaluating the work of judges shall be assessed.
+It remains completely unclear based on which parameters these elements explicitly listed in the law as the bases for evaluatingthe work of judges shall be assessed.
 (For example, what "number" and what "type of solved cases" deserve a grade 5 or 4, 3, 2 or 1?
 What "percentage of solved cases in relation to approximate norms" deserves a grade 5, or 2?)
-Without standards (parameters) for evaluation of the elements of sub-criteria, they are merely a curtain behind which there is still too much room for arbitrary and inconsistent evaluation of judges and career prospects of those with essentially worse results.
+Without standards (parameters, indicators) for evaluation of the elements of sub-criteria, the criteria are merely a curtainbehind which there is still too much room for arbitrary and inconsistent evaluation of judges and career prospects of those with essentially worse results.